 Located on the banks of the River Nore in southeastern Ireland, Kilkenny is one of those towns that you have to see to believe.
 It is the perfect juxtaposition of modern and historic.
 Modern shops and restaurants stand alongside historic Georgian houses and ancient breweries, giving Kilkenny a look and feel that is all its own.

 Once the capital of Ireland, Kilkenny’s long history is evident throughout the town, with some of its structures dating back to the 12th century.
-Locals and tourist flock to Kilkenny to enjoy some time away from the bustling city.
+Locals and tourists flock to the medieval town of Kilkenny to enjoy some time away from the bustling city.
 With loads of attractions, it is easy to see why!
 Whether you are visiting for a day or a week, Kilkenny is truly worth some of your vacation time while in Ireland.

 1. Kilkenny Castle